couchbaselabs/sdk-rfcs/rfc/0013-kv-error-map.md

 Note that this RFC does not specify exactly how each SDK should handle all the attributes (to follow in a new RFC).
 Here are some examples that might apply:

  1. *Special-handling.* This error must be specially handled by the client.
-The connection must be dropped and reinitialized if it can’t handle the error properly.
+The connection must be dropped and reinitialized if it can't handle the error properly.
  2. Fetch-config: Hint that the client may wish to get a new cluster map.
 This attribute does not affect the processing of the given error, but may help avoid receiving such an error in the future.
  3. Temporary: Informational attribute that may be relayed to the user -- the operation may be retried at some point in the future without any modification
  4. Item-only: Informational attribute that may be relayed to the user